Find out more about the process of getting on the ALLEF six month exchange programme to France and Germany

-Once we have your application form we will then arrange a visit to you at your home, either by an ALLEF exchange co-ordinator or by a local family who have experience of at least one successful ALLEF exchange.
+Once we have your application form, together with your cheque for the initial £50 application fee (non-refundable), we will then arrange a visit to you at your home, either by an ALLEF exchange co-ordinator or by a local family who have experience of at least one successful ALLEF exchange.
 The purpose is to get to know you in your home environment.
 We will need to see all members of the family living at home (including pets!), and anyone else who plays a significant part in looking after the child (nannies, au pairs, grandparents).
 Please give our representative a tour of the house, and perhaps a simple meal, again with the whole family present.

 You will then be invited to a meeting at which the UK, French and German exchange co-ordinators, as well as British families who have already made an exchange, will be present.
 We want to meet the whole family who will be involved in the exchange, including any others who help with childcare, and any estranged parents who still have contact or whose consent is required.
 There will be an opportunity to ask more questions, followed by an interview.
 The exchange co-ordinators will talk to the family as a whole, the parents separately and the child exchanging separately.
 This is so that they can build up the most detailed picture of the family and find the best match with similar families in France or Germany (where this UK process is replicated).